 Intercontinental scheduled traffic

 In percentage terms, intercontinental scheduled traffic accounted for a large increase during the last years.
-Stockholm Arlanda Airport has since 2013 launched new non-stop routes to for instance Hongkong, Bangkok, Dubai, Las Vegas, Los Angeles, New York, San Francisco, Fort Lauderdale, Tel Aviv, Casablanca and Teheran.
+Stockholm Arlanda Airport has since 2013 launched new non-stop routes to for instance Hongkong, Bangkok, Dubai, Las Vegas, Los Angeles, New York, San Francisco, Fort Lauderdale, Tel Aviv, Casablanca, Shanghai, New Dehli och Teheran.
 Essentially all routes, which represent major investments by the airlines flying them, showed good growth.

 Also domestically, there was good growth in passenger volume,and Swedish domestic volume is now on the same level as in the early 2000s.
 All of Swedavia’s airports have at least two carriers operating there, which helps increase competition and provide more options.